Radon Sump Pump: Is It Worth Your Money?

 2. Can a radon sump pump be used to reduce gas?

 Yes, radon sump pumps lower radon gas levels in buildings by sucking air from radon gas entry locations and releasing it into the atmosphere.
-These are normally sealed, rotating extraction fan units positioned within or outside the building with a discharge point.
+These are typically sealed, rotating extraction fan units positioned within or outside the building with a discharge point.

-The best method for lowering indoor radon levels is an active radon sump equipped with a fan.
+The best method for lowering indoor radon levels is an active radon sump pump equipped with a fan.
 If the ground is covered in concrete or a membrane, sumps perform well beneath solid and suspended floors.

 4. Are radon sump pump covers effective?